MadLogarithm/Py_pdf_excel/README.md

   - Cross page table extraction (with header or footer)
     - Idea: Directly delete the header and footer?
       - Tried cutting, but failed.
 It has been proven that cropBox is changing the visible part of the PDF.
 The other parts are all there, but they just can't be seen.
-      - Tried cropping, failed.
+      - Tried cropping by Java, failed.
 The reason is the same as python's cropBox.